 This was the favourite Bible verse of Fred Craddock, the story-telling preacher.
 Fred Craddock came out of a life of rural poverty and spent his life retelling the Gospel to country folk, woven back in their own stories of daily life.
-I wonder how many could actually see that.
-Lots of work, unpredictable weather, and a host of other things can make life on the farm hard.
-And yet Fred Craddock saw the kindness of God behind it all.
+The Gospel has often been buried in the cares of daily life.
+On a farm, it was unending work, unpredictable weather, and a host of other trials, yet Fred Craddock saw the kindness of God behind it all.

 Martin Luther King Jr. said the same thing, that the arc of the universe bends toward justice.
 This, from a man who went up against the worst human beings can dish out, believing that the glass is half full.
 Most people would want to see some kind of evidence up against that.

 The kindness of God has often been debated.
 Medieval thinkers sometimes framed the world as one that God wound up and set loose like a machine on auto pilot.
 Once programmed according to function, it went its merry way which often spelled disaster for human beings.
 They saw life as an unbending structure with no heart at its centre.
 They could find no kindness in the grand design.

 Deus ex machina (God in the machine) is a plot device used in theatre and film where a seemingly insoluble problem is abruptly resolved by a sudden stroke of good luck.
 It suggests that even though the universe seems to be big and impersonal, God is hidden at the centre, and sometimes tips his hand.
 Deus ex machina is a momentary lifting of the veil that we can relate to.
 It reminds us that unexpected good fortune is something we already know about.